-There’s also a massive 1st Class Edition bundle that is far more expensive than the previous two options.
+There’s also a massive 1st Class Edition bundle that is far more expensive than the other two options.

-For $329.99, you get a copy of the game, the pre-order bonus, all of the content from the Deluxe Edition, and a Play Arts Kai Cloud Strife & Hardy Daytona.
+For $329.99, you get a copy of the game, all of the content from the Deluxe Edition, and a Play Arts Kai Cloud Strife & Hardy Daytona.
 The dimensions are as follows:

 - Cloud W96 × D48 × H267mm (expected), weight: approx. 400g (expected)

 - Daytona W156 × D427 × H175mm (expected), weight: approx. 1500g (expected)

 This bundle is for collectors and most people are better off going with the standard edition or the Deluxe edition.

 Digital vs. Physical

 Final Fantasy 7 Remake comes in two formats: Physical and digital.
 Here are some pros and cons to buying in each of those formats.

 First and foremost, if you don’t want to wait awhile for your game to arrive, you’ll want to go with a digital copy.
 Again, the shipping times for physical copies of the game are in flux and it could take a week, or more, for your game to arrive in the mail.